Updated for clarification on June 29, 2017

-Goldstein pointed me to documents from 1977 to demonstrate that Otto Frank was involved, but these also did not conclusively prove his claims.
+Prior to publication, Goldstein pointed me to documents from 1977 to demonstrate that Otto Frank was involved, but these did not conclusively prove his claims.
 In a letter, Nives announces that “a U.S. tax-exempt organization has recently been formed to support various projects of the Anne Frank Center in Amsterdam.”
 He only mentions Otto Frank once, in a postscript noting that the names of people who received the letter were “furnished to us by the Anne Frank Center, Amsterdam and/or Otto Frank.”
 This fits van der Wal’s telling of the history: Otto Frank may have been aware of the organization’s creation, and contacts he provided to the Stichting may have been used in an initial fundraising appeal for the American center, but it’s not clear that Frank did anything beyond that.
 “Nobody says that he went door to door to build this organization,” Goldstein said in response.
 “That was left to Americans.”

 There are other, more anodyne apparent errors in the way the organization tells its history.
 For example: On the website, the organization claims that it took the name Anne Frank Center in 1977.
 That’s not right, said Covil: It started out as the American Friends of the Anne Frank Center, referring to the Stichting in Amsterdam, and didn’t drop the “American Friends” part until the late ’80s or early ’90s while she was at the organization.
 The documents Goldstein provided also say this was the group’s name starting in 1977.